 In Magic Sword, you control one of two buff heroes – not given any proper names in English but named Alan and Belger (no relation to the Final Fight boss, probably) according to assorted Japanese supplementary material – to destroy the evil lord Drokmar.
 He makes his home on the top of a massive 50-floor tower, drawing his power from a magical artifact called the Black Orb.
 To reach him, you need to scale the tower floor-by-floor, occasionally stopping for a boss battle.

 There are two action buttons, to attack and jump.
 A strength meter builds up automatically after every attack, so if you wait a second or two between slashes, then you’ll throw with a more powerful projectile.
 After beating a boss, you’ll be rewarded with a new, more powerful weapon (swords for Alan, axes for Belger).
 When you take a big hit, you’ll drop it and need to pick it back up again.
 If you leave the level without retrieving it, it’s lost, and you’ll be in a weakened state until you beat the next boss, but it’s typically trivial to retrieve it.
 Perhaps to mimic the effects of hunger, as with some RPGs of 80s, you lose health automatically, though the rate depends on what difficulty the game is set at.
 As a result, you need to keep driving forward and grab restorative food items.
 If you get high scores, then fairies will come out and reward you with extra health as well.
-Hitting both buttons at the same time will summon a lightning crash called “Zenidyne” to damage everything on the screen, at the expense of some health.
+Hitting both buttons at the same time will summon a lightning crash called “Zenidyne” to damage everything on the screen and turn enemies into coin score items, at the expense of some health.

 Considering the entire game takes place in one very large tower, there’s actually a reasonably amount of environments, ranging to rooms filled with flames to areas flooded with water.
 Enemies include the standard fantasy RPG foes like orcs, wraiths and dragons, though other enemies include gigantic bears, mummies, and the occasional Moai statue head.
 Bosses are usually humans that give small speeches before morphing into various mythical beasts, though most of them are just variations on chimeras and dragons.
 The Super Famicom manual fills in the backstories for these foes, presenting them as royalty from various civilizations around the globe, including China’s Yin Dynasty, the Visigoth Empire, and the South American Chavin.

-Compared to Black Tiger (and other arcade/RPG hybrids), Magic Sword does away with the experience leveling and currency system, replacing it with something more straightforward.
+Compared to Black Tiger (and other arcade/RPG hybrids), Magic Sword does away with the experience points and currency system, replacing it with something more straightforward.
 Most of the items you pick up are keys, of three different varieties, which are used to open locked prison cells.
 Most of the time when you open one of these, you’ll be rewarded with a bonus item, plus one of eight different ally characters you can recruit.
 If you take them along with you, they’ll shadow your movements and provide an extra firepower from behind.
 They have their own separate life meter and disappear once it’s depleted, plus unlike the hero, they have a strength level.
 If you find a blue heart or recruit the same class of ally, then you’ll raise them one level, though you’ll find stronger ones the higher you climb the tower anyway, so it’s nothing you need to worry about too much.